-- The first 3 shots of a string are semi-automatic - After the 4th shot the marker will fire on the pull and release in autoresponse mode - If the user stops firing for more than 1 second, the 3-shot semi-automatic count starts over
+- The first 3 shots of a string are semi-automatic - After the 4th shot the marker will fire on the pull and release in auto-response mode. - If the user stops firing for more than 1 second, the 3-shot semi-automatic count starts over

-Setting 4 is the PSP 50% ramping fire mode that works as follows:
+Setting 4 is the PSP mild ramping fire mode that works as follows:

-- The first 3 shots of a string are semi-automatic - After the 4th shot the marker will ramp, adding 1 additional shot for every 2 pulled by the user, as long as the user pulls the trigger faster than the ramp start setting - If the user stops firing for more than 1 second, the 3-shot semi-automatic count starts over
+- The first 3 shots of a string are semi-automatic - After the 4th shot the marker will ramp based on the speed of the trigger pulls as long as the user pulls the trigger faster than the ramp start setting. - If the user stops firing for more than 1 second, the 3-shot semi-automatic count starts over

-Setting 5 is the PSP 100% ramping fire mode that works as follows:
+Setting 5 is the PSP max ramping fire mode that works as follows:

-- The first 3 shots of a string are semi-automatic - After the 4th shot the marker will ramp up to the loader's maximum speed or the maximum rate of fire, as long as the user pulls the trigger

-- faster than the ramp start setting - If the user stops firing for more than 1 second, the 3-shot semi-automatic count starts over
+- The first 3 shots of a string are semi-automatic - After the 4th shot the marker will ramp up to the loader's maximum speed or the maximum rate of fire as long as the user pulls the trigger faster than the ramp start setting. - If the user stops firing for more than 1 second, the 3-shot semi-automatic count starts over

-Setting 6 is the PSP burst fire mode that works as follows:
+Setting 6 is the PSP Z-burst fire mode that works as follows:

-- The first 3 shots of a string are semi-automatic - After the 4th shot the marker will burst fire 3 shots per pull - If the user stops firing for more than 1 second, the 3-shot semi-automatic count starts over
+- The first 3 shots of a string are semi-automatic - After the 4th shot the marker will burst fire from 2-3 shots per pull depending on how quickly the trigger is pulled and released - If the user stops firing for more than 1 second, the 3-shot semi-automatic count starts over

 Setting 7 is the NXL full-automatic fire mode.
-It functions similarly to the PSP fire modes except, after the 3rd semi-automatic shot, the user may pull and hold the trigger for the marker to fire in full-automatic.
+It functions similarly to the PSP fire modes except, after the 3^{rd} semi-automatic shot, the user may pull and hold the trigger for the marker to fire in full-automatic.

 Setting 8 is the normal auto-response fire mode.
-The marker will fire on each pull and release of the trigger, generating 2 shots per full pull cycle.
+The marker will fire on each pull and release of the trigger, generating two shots per full pull cycle.

-Setting 9 is the normal 50% ramping fire mode.
+Setting 9 is the normal mild ramping fire mode.
 The marker will fire in semi-automatic unless the user pulls the trigger faster than the ramp start setting.
-Once the ramp start setting has been achieved, the marker will 50% ramp, adding 1 additional shot for every 2 trigger pulls.
+Once the ramp start setting has been achieved the marker will mildly ramp, generating additional shots depending on how fast the user pulls the trigger.

-Setting 10 is the normal 100% ramping fire mode.
-The marker will fire in semiautomatic unless the user pulls the trigger faster than the ramp start setting.
-Once the ramp start setting has been achieved, the marker will ramp up to the maximum feed rate of the loader or the maximum rate of fire setting, whichever is lower.
+Setting 10 is the normal max ramping fire mode.
+The marker will fire in semi-automatic unless the user pulls the trigger faster than the ramp start setting.
+Once the ramp start setting has been achieved the marker will ramp up to the maximum feed rate of the loader or the maximum rate of fire setting, whichever is lower.

-Setting 11 is the normal 3 round burst fire mode.
-The marker will burst fire 3 times for every pull and release of the trigger.
+Setting 11 is the normal Z-burst fire mode.
+The marker will burst fire 2 times or more for every pull and release of the trigger, depending on how fast the user pulls the trigger.